Keihar/SmartHome/README.md

 - Support for a variety of smart devices, including lights, appliances, and more

 ## Installation
-To install the Voice-Controlled Smart Home Reasoner Services Android application, follow these steps:

 1. Download the APK file from the releases tab of this repository
 2. Transfer the APK file to your Android device